adamsilver/fdpb/02-Checkout.md

 ### Mobile field

-As we discussed in A Registration Form, we know how important it is to tell users why we're asking for information.
+As we discussed in A Registration Form, we know how important it is to tell users why we're asking them for information.

-When a user first encounters this form, they wonder why we're asking for their mobile phone number, when they're ordering a product online.
+When they first encounters this form, they may wonder why we're asking for their mobile phone number, when they're ordering a product online.

 But we, the designers, know that our couriers offer real-time text messages on the day of delivery.
 And so as you can see in the design, we're telling our users that transparently.
 This builds trust, reduces friction and offers a nice little feature, all at the same time.